qintarra/C-Sharp/README.md

 Task_15 Calculations in two-dimensional arrays (arithmetic average, rewriting values to the new array)
 Task_16 Calculations in two-dimensional arrays (with columns, rows, diagonals)
 Task_17 Calculations in arrays(swap values, finding max elements, change values between diagonal)
+Task_18 Method to find the indexes of array elements.